View analysis results from Visual Studio extension

 To apply the filter and only see the new issues, use the total/new toggle in the summary panel.

 For newly created feature branches, there will be no reported issues.
-That is an intended state, that developers would aim for, as shown in the screen image that follows:
+That is an intended state that developers would aim for, as shown in the screen image that follows:

-The base branch is usually automatically determined for each Git repository.
+The base branch is usually determined automatically for each Git repository.

 Toggle the total/new filter in the summary panel